 What are the Top Five Motivational Factors?

 Motivational factors are incentives and initiatives used by companies to increase employees’ motivation to perform their duties.
 As a CEO or director, you can combine several strategies to increase employee engagement and productivity.
-Here are the top five motivational factors:
+Here are the top five factors in how gamification motivates:

 The desire for appreciation is human nature.
 According to a recent study, personal recognition is the top motivator for .
 Another report found that 84% of highly engaged employees were recognized for going over and beyond their duties.
 Appreciating employees for their efforts and contribution can motivate them to do more.